Aptenz/aws-cloud-resume-challenge/README.md

 # aws-cloud-resume-challenge
-A resume using AWS technology
+A resume website running on serverless cloud infrastrucutre powered by AWS.
+Visit the website here: https://resume.nicky-code.com/